 What happens when there are multiple offers on a house?

-Christian stresses that sometimes, what a seller truly wants is a buyer who will give the property due respect: 'Do they want a buyer who will appreciate the house for what it is and not tear it down to build a McMansion?
+Christian cautions that sometimes, what a seller truly wants is a buyer who will give the property due respect: 'Do they want a buyer who will appreciate the house for what it is and not tear it down to build a McMansion?
 You’ll be surprised that what really swings offers in buyers’ directions is the small stuff that no one bothers to ask about.

-'An extra $15,000 may not be important to a seller who’s poured 10 years of their life into restoring a property, and simply wants it to be preserved and appreciated by the right buyer.'
+'An extra $15,000 may not be important to a seller who’s poured 10 years of their life into restoring a property and simply wants it to be preserved and appreciated by the right buyer.'

-The problem is, many buyers just don't even know how to open this type of discussion, which is why often they end up just walking away.
-You should acknowledge that multiple offers often generate 'tense situations' and find ways to 'leave the emotion out of it if possible' – even if this means never picking up the phone and doing everything in writing (email is fine, clarifies Christian).
+However, you should acknowledge that multiple offers often generate 'tense situations' and find ways to 'leave the emotion out of it if possible' – even if this means never picking up the phone and doing everything in writing (email is fine, clarifies Christian).

-Finally, once you've gathered as much information as you could, put in your offer 'even if you don’t think you’re in with a shot.'
+Finally, once you've gathered as much information as possible, put in your offer 'even if you don’t think you’re in with a shot.'
 This is not just hoping for luck; there's a logical reason behind giving it a go: 'In markets where multiple offers are common, buyers (especially investors) will often place offers on multiple properties and actually walk away from executed contracts when they find a better option, which leaves the property available for another buyer.

-'This is where it’s important to make it clear that you are willing to be a “backup buyer” should the winning offer fall through, and if your state law allows, make arrangements so that your offer becomes an executed contract if this happens.'
+'This is where it’s important to make it clear that you are willing to be a 'backup buyer' should the winning offer fall through, and if your state law allows, make arrangements so that your offer becomes an executed contract if this happens.'